 Eager to learn more?
 Check out Utah Education Network for educational materials, books, videos, and lesson plans to start.

-Thank you to Salt Lake City Government, Utah Juneteenth Planning Committee, and various community organizations for sharing these events. *Please visit each event's website to verify time, location, and any questions.
+Thank you the various community organizations for sharing these events. *Please visit each event's website to verify time, location, and any questions.
 This is a general overview of events and does not capture all details.

 Celebrate freedom and unity.